Pace Murphy

-Pace Murphy (born March 2, 1994) is an American football offensive tackle who is a free agent.
-He played college football for Northwestern State.
-He signed with the Los Angeles Rams as an undrafted free agent in 2016.
+Pace Murphy (born March 2, 1994) is an American former professional football player who was an offensive tackle for the Los Angeles Rams of the National Football League (NFL).
+He played college football for the Northwestern State Demons.
+He signed with the Rams as an undrafted free agent in 2016.

 Professional career

 Los Angeles Rams

 On May 4, 2016, Murphy signed with the Los Angeles Rams as an undrafted free agent.

 On September 2, 2017, Murphy was waived by the Rams.

 San Francisco 49ers

 On September 18, 2017, Murphy was signed to the San Francisco 49ers' practice squad.
 He signed a reserve/future contract with the 49ers on January 2, 2018.
 He was waived on August 31, 2018.

 Kansas City Chiefs

 On October 23, 2018, Murphy was signed to the Kansas City Chiefs practice squad.
 He signed a reserve/future contract with the Chiefs on January 23, 2019.

 On August 31, 2019, Murphy was waived by the Chiefs.

 Dallas Renegades

-Murphy was drafted in the 2nd round in phase two in the 2020 XFL Draft by the Dallas Renegades.
+Murphy was selected in the 2nd round in phase two in the 2020 XFL draft by the Dallas Renegades.
 He had his contract terminated when the league suspended operations on April 10, 2020.